 At the center of this traditional philosophy of food is, however, is a clear world-wide vilification of the life of culinary pleasures.
-A metaphysics first developed by Plato and influenced by Christian morality, then taken up by Kant has developed a dualistic and rationalistic anthropology that splits beings into two categories: a self-nourishing, slow and sensual beings, and the higher, hat help of this metaphysical polarization the discourse of a morality of diet can place the >satisfaction of one's body's needs(in the area of biological necessities, as something involuntary, animalistic and contrary to reason.
+A metaphysics first developed by Plato and influenced by Christian morality, then taken up by Kant has developed a dualistic and rationalistic anthropology that splits beings into two categories: a self-nourishing, >low< and >sensual< beings, and the >higher<, >rational beings< with a mind capable of reason.
+With the help of this metaphysical polarization the discourse of a morality of diet can place the satisfaction of one's body's needs in the area of biological necessities, as something involuntary, animalistic and contrary to reason.
 Then it would be possible for a philosophical moral of diet to establish a metaphysical contempt of the body and ascetic hostility towards pleasure.
-Classic rationalism has always claimed that, next to the sensuality of sexuality, really the culinary lusts of food (and drink) are the biggest threat to humanity's reason.
-For while the spirit of the mind and the moral make it possible for man to use both his freedom and his reason, according to a morality of diet, man acts on his body's necessities and beneval desires of pleasure and displays a lack of freedom for an irrational pleasure.
-As such, traditional philosophy's anorexic morality can be summarized thusly: The day to day contact with food-acquiring it, preparing it and eating it-is >good< only as a means of sustaining life on a functional and physical level, but the diet itself does not belong to the central and moral essence of what it is to be human .
+Classic rationalism has always claimed that, next to the sensuality of sexuality, the culinary lusts of food (and drink) is the biggest threat to humanity's reason.
+For while the spirit of the mind and the moral make it possible for man to use both his freedom and his reason, according to a morality of diet, man acts on his >body's necessities and sensual desires of pleasure and displays a lack of freedom for an irrational pleasure.
+As such, traditional philosophy's anorexic morality can be summarized thusly: The day to day contact with food-acquiring it, preparing it and eating it-is >good< only as a means of sustaining life on a functional and physical level, but the diet itself does not belong to the central and moral essence of what it is to be human.
 He who considers culinary pleasures as a constitutive part of a good life (the praxis of living the good life), instead of practicing an ascetic ideal, - like Epicurus - would be said to be living a completely false life beyond any reason.
 For this person and his hedonistic philosophy would be demonstrating an insufficient ability to master his body, instead, he would demonstrate the virtue of a morally just nutrition that consists of a purely functional diet and moderate cuisine.
 Through the influence of western eating habits and customs, philosophy's morality of diet has spread to all peoples throughout the various stages of civilization.
-Therefore, it seems to be quite understandable that in today's society the things and ways that we eat and drink are of very little (ethical and political) importance, and that the problems of food, hunger and eating habits can be dismissed as unimportant in relation to the >bigger questions< of our life.
+Therefore, it seems to be quite understandable that in today's society the things we eat and drink and ways we eat and dink them are of very little (ethical and political) importance, and that the problems of food, hunger and eating habits can be dismissed as unimportant in relation to the >bigger questions< of our life.